This post was last updated on November 22nd, 2020 at 10:50 am

 “Organisation is one of my strong points.
 Over the last few years, I’ve tried hundreds of different ways of scheduling my time and managing myself.
 I’ve recently come across the winning formula – a bullet journal.
 I use my bullet journal to lay out my tasks for the day and tick them off to make sure that everything is completed.
 One of the huge benefits of a bullet journal is that it forces me to sit down in the morning and plan out my day.
 Not only does this make me more productive, but I’m able to adapt my day to any changes which come up last minute – allowing me to both be well organized and flexible to changes.

 Alongside the to-do list, I also have a running list of things I need to do on a longer-term basis.
 For example, blog posts that need writing and guest post organization.
 These, I actually do online.
-The fantastic web app known as Asana allows me to create an editorial calendar, scheduling all the tasks I need doing and allowing me to drop my articles onto the correct dates.
+The fantastic web app known as Asana allows me to create an editorial calendar, schedule all the tasks I need doing and allowing me to drop my articles onto the correct dates.
 For anyone who prefers a technological approach to organization, this is the best way forward.

 Overall, the most important thing when it comes to organization is making sure that you have a system – and that you stick to it.
 The exact system you choose is much less important than the process of writing out your tasks, and gradually ticking them all off.”